jim-easterbrook/pyctools/src/doc/manual/writing_components.rst

 The ``initialise`` method (lines 9-10) is called by the component's constructor.
 It is here that you add any configuration values that your component uses.

-The main part of the component is the ``transform`` method (lines 12-26).
+The main part of the component is the ``transform`` method (lines 12-25).
 This is called each time there is some work to do, i.e. an input frame has arrived and an output frame is available from the :py:class:`~pyctools.core.base.ObjectPool`.

 A component's configuration can be changed while it is running.
 This is done via a threadsafe queue.
 The ``update_config`` method (line 13) gets any new configuration values from the queue so each time the component does any work it is using the most up-to-date config.

-The ``out_frame`` result is already initialised with a copy of the ``in_frame``'s metadata and links to its image data.
+The ``out_frame`` result is already initialised with a copy of the ``in_frame``'s metadata and a link to its image data.
-Line 19 clears the image data prior to the generation of new data in lines 20 & 21.
+Line 19 gets the input image data.
-Because we're using a ``PIL.Image`` library method to transform the image data we use the ``in_frame.as_PIL`` method to access the data.
+Because we're using a ``PIL.Image`` library method to transform the image data we use the ``in_frame.as_PIL`` method to convert the data to PIL format (if necessary).

-Frame data is always a list of either PIL images or numpy arrays, although the list will often only have one member.
-Line 20 iterates over the input frame's list and line 21 appends a new PIL image to the output frame's list.
+Line 20 sets the output frame data to a new PIL image.
 Note that you must never modify the input frame.
 Because of the parallel nature of Pyctools that same input frame may also be used by another component.

-Finally lines 22-25 add some text to the output frame's "audit trail" metadata and line 26 returns ``True`` to indicate that processing was successful.
+Finally lines 21-24 add some text to the output frame's "audit trail" metadata and line 25 returns ``True`` to indicate that processing was successful.

 "Passthrough" components
 ^^^^^^^^^^^^^^^^^^^^^^^^